-If the cat is clearly feral or extremely frightened, make sure the cat has access to plenty of food and shelter without having to get close to you or any other cats.
-If s/he is eating the food and still hanging around after a few days, contact FCCO about bringing the cat in to be spayed/neutered.
+If the cat is clearly feral or extremely frightened, make sure s/he has access to food, water and shelter without having to get close to you or any other cats.
+If the cat is eating and still hanging around after a couple weeks, contact FCCO about bringing the cat in to be spayed/neutered.

 If the cat appears to be sick or injured, trap the cat and take him/her to a vet as soon as possible.
-After the cat has been fixed, vaccinated and are free of parasites, keep the cat in a quiet kennel and let him recover.
-Sometimes the ones who seemed feral will turn out to be quite sociable and even adoptable, and then use the same procedure to try to find them homes.
+Once the cat has recovered, you can contact FCCO for a spay/neuter appointment.
+Sometimes cats who seem feral at first will turn out to be quite sociable and even adoptable, and then you can use the same steps above to try and find the cat a home.

-If they are really feral, after a few days release him if you are willing to continue to provide food and water.
-If you can’t provide this, pursue finding a barn or other location for the cat and follow relocation instructions on the Alley Cat Allies website (www.alleycat.org) to make the relocation as successful as possible.
+If the cat remains feral, continue to provide food, water and shelter for him/her outside.
+If you can't provide this, pursue finding a barn or other location for the cat and follow these relocation instructions on Alley Cat Allies' website to make the relocation as successful as possible.